Posted on 5 Comments

 • Deodorants: Tallow makes a great fat base for our deodorants since it is hard enough to be stable, yet soft enough to apply and absorb easily on the skin.

 • Candles & Wax Melts: Since tallow is a harder fat, higher in saturated fatty acids – it makes a very useful candle fuel and wax melts.
-When mixed with beeswax in the correct proportions, tallow helps to create a brighter candle flame and softer wax melt for healthier scent distributions that require lower temperatures.
+When mixed with beeswax in the correct proportions, tallow helps to create a brighter candle flame and softer wax melt for healthier scent distributions that need lower temperatures.

 Have More Questions?

-4 thoughts on “Lard Vs. Tallow
+5 thoughts on “Lard Vs. Tallow

-1. love your info ! one question.. how does bear tallow fit into the Tallow section?.. does it have the same quality as beef tallow? ,, i have bear tallow in my shampoo bar same amount as lard and im wondering if i should cut it back too
+2. love your info ! one question.. how does bear tallow fit into the Tallow section?.. does it have the same quality as beef tallow? ,, i have bear tallow in my shampoo bar same amount as lard and im wondering if i should cut it back too

 1. Hi there.
 We are specifically referring to pig tallow (aka lard) or cow tallow (aka tallow) in this post and defined them as such for our purposes.
 As you have seen here, these 2 different “tallows” (rendered animal fats) have 2 different fatty acid contents.
 We can assume with great confidence that bear tallow, sheep tallow, goat tallow, chicken tallow, deer tallow, etc to be quite different than cow or pig tallow.
 Since never having used bear tallow before, we cannot answer your question.
 If you are not having good results, maybe try a lard (pig tallow) shampoo so you can compare the difference with your bear tallow shampoo? 🙂 Thanks for the unique question! -Mariah (owner/founder/formulator)

-2. I learned so much.
+3. I learned so much.
 Thank you!

 Leave a Reply